Kotti/kotti_user_manual/docs/editing_content/contents_view.rst

 Delete
 ------

-  Delete is available to delete single or multiple items in one operation.
+  Delete is available to delete single or multiple items in one operation, after confirming the operation.

 Change State
 ------------